blackducksoftware/synopsys-detect/documentation/src/main/markdown/gettingstarted/terms/detectors.md

 The [solution_name] Detector tool runs one or more detectors to find and extract dependencies from all supported package managers.

 Each package manager ecosystem is assigned a detector type.
-Each detector type may have multiple methods (detectors) used to extract dependencies.
+Each detector type may use multiple methods (detectors) to extract dependencies.

 Which detector(s) will run against your project is determined by the detector search process.